Skip to main navigation Skip to main content

 Do I have to pay a fee for a permit?

 The Kentucky Division for Air Quality (DAQ) issues permits to industry, businesses, and individuals for activities that create air pollution.
 An “air contaminant" or “air pollutant" includes smoke, dust, soot, carbon, or any particulate matter, radioactive matter, noxious acid, fumes, gases, odor, vapor, or any combination of these items.
-Note: The Kentucky Division for Air Quality is responsible for air quality in all counties except Jefferson.

 The Clean Air Act requires businesses and industries that release large amounts of air pollutants to have an air permit or registration.
 Air permits include information on which pollutants are being released, how much may be released, and what kinds of steps the source’s owner or operator is required to take to reduce the pollution.